 means for transmitting data at the determined rate to said remote client.

 Application of the steps of the problem-solution approach according to G‑VII, 5.4:

-Step (i): All features, are prima facie identified as technical.
-At first glance, all features appear to contribute to the technical character of the invention.
+Step (i): At first glance, all features appear to contribute to the technical character of the invention.